syegulalp/Akilang/readme.md

 (Apart from the language itself being a minimal affair, that is.)

 * Currently only Windows 10 64-bit is supported.
 We'd like to add support for other systems in time, though.
-* When we add string support, we have no plans to support any encoding other than UTF-8, and whatever encodings are used in the kernel of a given target platform.
+* We have no plans to support any text encoding other than UTF-8, plus whatever encodings are used in the kernel of a given target platform (e.g., UTF-16 for Windows).

 # Derivation and licensing